-I started drinking ginger shots a few weeks ago, when I was feeling quite bad.
+I started drinking ginger shots a few weeks ago when I was feeling quite bad.
 I was feeling like I was about to catch a cold and I didn’t want that to happen before finals.
 Also, I don’t have them daily, because I’m not sure it’s 100% healthy to have them on a daily basis.
-Anyway, in the end they actually kept the cold away and all I get is a runny nose when I go inside a warm place.
+Anyway, in the end, they actually kept the cold away and all I get is a runny nose when I go into a warm place.

-Have you tried having a ginger shot?
+Have you tried having ginger shots?
 I have to admit that they’re not for everyone.

 Note: Please don’t take this natural remedy for granted.
 It is not medicine!
 Ginger, lemon juice and honey are proven to help boost your immune system and help it fight against colds.
 Also, note the benefits of this drink depends on other factors such as your overall health and immune system.
 Please visit your doctor if you caught a cold!